some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 All RPC-Headers shall be encoded in network byte order (big endian) [RFC 791].
-The byte order of the parameters inside the payload shall be defined by the interface definition (i.e. FIBEX) and should be in network byte order when possible and if no other byte order is specified.
+The byte order of the parameters inside the payload shall be defined by the interface definition (i.e. FIBEX) and shall be in network byte order when possible and if no other byte order is specified.

 .. feat_req:: 🎯
     :id: feat_req_someip_675